-Here’s the first thing you need to know about salvage title vehicles: they’re worth a fraction of the value of the same car that has a clean title.
-The second thing you need to know is that salvage vehicles can be poorly repaired, if they’re repaired at all.
+Here’s the first thing you need to know about salvaged titles vehicles: they’re worth a fraction of the value of the same car that has a clean title.
+The second thing you need to know is that salvage damage vehicles received huge and can be poorly repaired, if they’re repaired at all.
 And the third thing you need to know is that dealers who sell salvage vehicles are bound by law to disclose that the vehicle has a salvage title.
+How can a dealership sell a car without a title?

 What Is Disclosure?